rust-lang/rfcs/text/0000-inline-asm.md

   - On entry to the asm block the stack pointer is guaranteed to be suitably aligned (according to the target ABI) for a function call.
   - You are responsible for making sure you don't overflow the stack (e.g. use stack probing to ensure you hit a guard page).
   - You should adjust the stack pointer when allocating stack memory as required by the target ABI.
+  - The stack pointer must be restored to its original value before leaving the asm block.
 - If the `noreturn` option is set then behavior is undefined if execution falls through to the end of the asm block.
 - These flags registers must be restored upon exiting the asm block if the `preserves_flags` option is set:
   - x86